 The Panel recognizes the critical role of UNAMID in the protection of civilians in Darfur, the monitoring and implementation of ceasefire and security arrangements, the promotion of peace, stability and reconciliation, and the facilitation of humanitarian assistance.
 During its visits to Sudan, the Panel was able to observe for itself the valuable contribution that UNAMID is making to improve the lives of Darfurians.
 The Panel, however, noted that in order for UNAMID to fulfill its mandate and tasks, it requires greater capacity.

 The Panel is encouraged by the positive impact that UNAMID has had, even though it remains short of its full deployment.
-It urges troop contributing countries and other UN Member States to provide, without further delays, the balance of forces and assets, which are considered indispensible for the Mission to fulfill its mandate to protect civilians.
+It urges troop contributing countries and other UN Member States to provide, without further delays, the balance of forces and assets, which are considered indispensable for the Mission to fulfill its mandate to protect civilians.

 The Panel notes the continuing difficulty that UNAMID is experiencing in obtaining essential assets which were promised by the UN Security Council.
 In particular, although attack helicopters were approved in April 2007, it is only Ethiopia that has provided any to date.
 The Panel recommends that the required assets, including helicopters, be provided.